 Gnood and Nevil

-The part of Nevil’s maze, where the sun could shine through the crack in the wall, is just on the other side of the mount with the old bent oaks, the side, facing the forest.
+The part of Nevil’s maze, where the sun could shine through the crack in the wall, is close to the slope of the mount covered with the old bent oaks, the side, facing the forest.
 The entrance Gnood had been investigating was the one, one would look at when arriving from the valley.

 Nevil walks around the mount with the magically healed rabbit hopping tamely next to him.
 And on the other side, he meets Gnood who is very surprised to see a young boy who looks just like him.
 Even more, he is astonished when he feels the pulling force, which had incited him to find the source of evil, growing and drawing him towards the boy.
 Now, he knows, touching Nevil would do him no harm but complete both or their transformations.